duleorlovic/blog/_posts/2015-11-20-google-maps-and-locations.markdown

 You do not need to create input fields, it will do it (you can change `text_field` to `hidden_field` if you want to hide it).

+If you show/hide whole map, than you need to trigger resize with setCenter and setZoom or map.fitBounds (probably inside setTimeout if you are still in digest loop).
+Better is to use opacity 0, 1 and move element below

 ~~~
 # app/helpers/map_helper.rb
 # rubocop:disable Metrics/ModuleLength